 Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet – truly exhilarating, mysterious and alluring!
 For over two centuries, the "White Desert" has attracted scientists and adventurers, drawn by its unmatched natural beauty.
 This largely untouched wilderness is now more accessible to a new generation of intrepid explorers.
-Visit the Falklands, the Antarctic Peninsula, and the wildlife haven of South Georgia in the comfort of the Ushuaia.
-From the southern spring onwards, large birds and sea mammals gather at breeding colonies and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience.
-Take advantage of the amazing wildlife and spectacular scenery for a truly unique and unforgettable experience.
+Visit the Falklands, the Antarctic Peninsula, and the wildlife haven of South Georgia in the comfort of the Ushuaia, a former research vessel.
+A highlight of this voyage is South Georgia, which offers spectacular scenery, outstanding wildlife, a history of human endeavor, and is at the same time such a remote island group that a visit turns into a real privilege.
+Its mountain ranges offer a beguiling landscape—there are sheltered valleys with meltwater streams, tussac grass-covered moraines, and large populations of wildlife, from fur seals to king penguins and several species of albatross.
+The ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience.

 Activities : Birding, Child-Friendly, Hiking, Dedicated Solo Cabins, Triple/Quad Cabins

 1 Child Travels Free

 In the afternoon, board your ship.
 A welcome drink and an introduction to the crew and expedition staff will follow, and you will have time to get to know your new shipmates.
 The ship sets sail towards the Western Falkland Islands (Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.